krobbi/krox/readme.md

 design choices involved in designing a language.
 Lox also has object-oriented capabilities, which I had never previously attempted to implement.

-My initial implementation of Lox was written in Python instead of Java.
+My initial implementation of Lox was written in Python instead of Java for convenience.

-_This repository contains:_
-* `Makefile` - Makefile for bootstrapping Krox.
-Designed for Windows.
-Currently a hello world.
-Use at your own risk.
-* `clox/` - A completed Lox interpreter witten in C.
-* `loxkrox/` - An unimplemented Krox interpreter written in Lox.
-Currently a hello world.
-* `pylox/` - A completed Lox interpreter written in Python.
-Too slow for most practical uses.
-* `sample/` - Sample Lox code.

 # Lox Extensions
 In addition to the standard `clock()` function, my implementation of Lox